The Truth About Why Small Businesses FailSmall businesses fail for different reasons than commonly believed.

 Hard work and effort are necessary to run a business, but those issues are not onerous when one loves and is attached to a venture.
 It’s not an effort, it’s enjoyment.
 It would be akin to teaching a child how to hit a baseball.
 The thrill of seeing the child make progress displaces the effort expended in tosses, swings and misses.
 Interest, love, passion or any other word describing desire is the key.
 The real reason why most small businesses fail is lack of interest, aptitude, love and passion.
 A business can be learned if there is sufficient interest.
 It’s that simple.

 Just a word on business plans

 Rarely do business plans reflect the long term reality of a venture.
 And very rarely does anything but the most rudimentary planning play much of a role in business success or failure.
 Elaborate, long range business plans have a way of evaporating when the act of ‘doing business’ takes over.
 In a nutshell, business plans change, a lot.

 Lack of understanding one’s entrepreneurial self is the real key to why small businesses fail

-Entrepreneurship is a ‘lifestyle’ all its own and understanding one’s entrepreneurial self is the first step in reducing small business failure.
-Instead, the world of self-employment is dealt with through ‘business plans,’ financing strategies and stories about people who have been successful.
+Entrepreneurship is a ‘lifestyle.’
+As such, to be successful, the entrepreneur must embrace their venture as a vital, interesting part of their life.
+To do otherwise would be a giant step toward business failure.
 Entrepreneurship programs, government agencies, lawyers and accountants offer advice, but none of it holds a candle to the drive and passion brought into the mix by a person committed to fulfilling a dream.
 The Focus Program for Emerging Entrepreneurs takes an entirely different approach to self-employment because it deals with the entrepreneur first and the business second.
 It is the only philosophy or way of thinking that says PERSONAL PLANNING SHOULD ALWAYS PRECEDE BUSINESS PLANNING.
 Old-school approaches to self-employment have been proven woefully inadequate for decades.
 It’s time to face reality and see the real reason why small businesses fail.